jlcorradi/seed-rx/README.md

 ```
 npm start
 ```
-# Important notes
+## Important notes
 The project runs on webpack-dev-server, which comes already configured to proxy requests from /api to localhost:9000, in order to avoid CORS validation error while in development.
-The see and change such settings just update webpack.config.js.
+To see and change such settings just update webpack.config.js.

-# Author
+## Author
 Jorge Corradi - jlcorradi@gmail.com